doctrine-extensions/DoctrineExtensions/README.md

 **Note:** doctrine2.0.x branch is no longer being supported and all new features and fixes are on master branch, which currently supports 2.1.x versions of doctrine2

-**Note:** from now on there is only one listener per extension which supports ODM and ORM adapters to deal with objects.
-Only one instance of listener is required, and can be attached to many different type object managers, currently supported (ORM or ODM)

 **Note:** Please note, that xml mapping needs to be in a different namespace, the declared namespace for Doctrine extensions is http://gediminasm.org/schemas/orm/doctrine-extensions-mapping So root node now looks like this: